Preact project setup with formatting and linting

 Conclusion

 I hope this post has shown you the benefits of using eslint and Prettier along with CI-pipelines and pre-commit hooks.
-I also hope that it helps you set up your next web-frontend project. gachou-web-ui will evolve further, but this setup lays the ground-work for future changes.
+I also hope that it helps you set up your next web-frontend project. gachou-web-ui will evolve further, but this setup lays the groundwork for future changes.

 There are still more aspects I would like to write about, and more posts may come.
-If you have any feedback, you can contact my via the public e-mail address in my Github Profile.
+If you have any feedback, you can contact my via the public e-mail address in my GitHub Profile.